 Staring in 2010, the old soccer field beside the upper parking lot has seen an amazing transformation.
 Starting with a few raised vegetable beds, this derelict field has been transformed into a thriving community garden.
 Parishioners and neighbors rent beds for a season to grow vegetables.
 In addition to the rented beds, several free beds are maintained by the parish from which anybody may harvest produce and herbs as they ripen

-The community garden has been enhanced in 2012 with the new Frierson Pavilion which features a living green roof.
+The community garden was enhanced in 2012 with the new Frierson Pavilion which features a living green roof.
 The pavilion is used for gardening classes.
-Neighbors and parishioners alike can be found throughout the week lounging in the Pavilion’s rocking chairs and enjoying the swings.
+Neighbors and parishioners alike can be found throughout the week lounging in the Pavilion’s rocking chairs, having lunch at the picnic tables or enjoying the swings.